tis-starlight/tis-starlight.github.io/_posts/2023-09-09-creating-github-pages.md

 ## Mathematics

-We use [**MathJax**](https://www.mathjax.org/) to generate mathematics.
+We use [**MathJax**](https://www.mathjax.org/){: target="_blank" rel="noopener noreferrer"} to generate mathematics.
 For website performance reasons, the mathematical feature won't be loaded by default.
 But it can be enabled by:

 ```yaml
 ---